BunnyXploitz/BeginnerPythonProjects/README.md

-- 👋 Hi, I’m @Bug4Real
+- 👋 Hi, I’m Gaurav
 - 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning CyberSecurity and Ethicl Hacking
-- 😄 Pronouns: Programmer, H4cker
+- 😄 Pronouns: Programmer, Hacker, Gamer
-- ⚡ Fun fact: Cybersecurity n Ethical Hacking  is True Love❤️
+- ⚡ Hobby : Gaming and Hacking

 <!---
 Bug4Real/Bug4Real is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.